laberning/openrowingmonitor/docs/README.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img width="200" height="200" align="left" src="img/openrowingmonitor_icon.png" class="dropcap">

-A free and open source performance monitor for rowing machines.
+Open Rowing Monitor is a free and open source performance monitor for rowing machines.
 It upgrades almost any rowing machine into a smart trainer that can be used with training applications and games.

-Open Rowing Monitor is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel (or similar) to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.
+It is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel (or similar) to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.
 It can share these metrics for controling games and record these metrics for further analysis.

 It is currently developed and tested with a Sportstech WRX700 water-rower and a Concept2 air-rower.
 In the past, it was also tested extensively on a NordicTrack RX-800 hybrid air/magnetic rower.
 But it should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
 It has shown to work well with DIY rowing machines like the [Openergo](https://openergo.webs.com), providing the construction is decent.

 ## Features

-The following items describe most of the current features.
+Open Rowing Monitor aims to provide you with metrics directly, connect to apps and games via bluetooth and allow you to export your data to the analysis tool of your choice.
+The following items describe most of the current features in more detail.

 ### Rowing Metrics

 Open Rowing Monitor implements a physics model to simulate the typical metrics of a rowing boat based on the pull on the handle.
-The physics model can be tuned to the specifics of a rower by changing some model parameters in the configuration file.
+The physics model can be tuned to the specifics of a rower by changing some model parameters in the configuration file, where we also provide these settings for machines known to us.

 Open Rowing Monitor displays the following key metrics on the user interfaces:

 * Distance rowed (meters)
 * Training Duration